 Is the Blue Grotto Open?

 If the seas are rough the Blue Grotto will not be open.
-Every morning at 9 am, skippers arrive at the mouth of the Blue Grotto to check if it is safe to enter.
+Every morning at 9 am, skippers arrive at the mouth of the grotto to check if it is safe to enter.
 For today’s forecast, visit the capri.com website.

 Bring Dramamine if you are prone to seasickness